ujjwalkumarsahni/AI-BG-Removal/README.md

 ![Made by](https://img.shields.io/badge/made%20by-Ujjwal%20Kumar-red)

-ReImage is a modern web application that allows users to **remove backgrounds**, **erase text within images**, and **reimagine images** with ease.
+ReImage is a modern web application that allows users to **remove backgrounds**, **erase text within images**, **reimagine images** and **Text to Image** with ease.
 Built with a powerful frontend, secure backend, and hosted seamlessly on Render, ReImage aims to make image editing quick, efficient, and accessible for everyone.

 ---